Documentation

 Is SveltyCMS State of the Art?

-YES: In Database Versatility.
-Having verified drivers for MongoDB, MariaDB, PostgreSQL, and SQLite makes it the most flexible CMS on the market, solving the “Vendor Lock-in” problem at the database level.
+• YES: In Database Versatility.
+Supporting MongoDB, MariaDB, PostgreSQL, and SQLite makes it one of the most flexible CMSs on the market, solving vendor lock-in at the database level.

-YES: In Smart Image Editor: More performant image editing due to
+• YES: In Smart Image Editor: More performant image editing due to svelte-canvas and sharp.js, with a significantly smaller client-side footprint.

-YES: In Accessibility.
-The codebase is fully verified against WCAG 2.2 AA standards, making it compliant by default.
+• YES: In Accessibility.
+The codebase is verified against WCAG 2.2 AA standards, making it compliant by default.

-YES: In Resiliency.
-The Self-Healing State Machine ensures maximum uptime by automatically recovering from transient connection failures without manual intervention.
+• YES: In Resiliency.
+The Self-Healing State Machine ensures maximum uptime by automatically recovering from transient connection failures.

 References: